professorbibaud/deathnuts.rip/_pages/2019-06-20-template-post.md

 2019-06-20-name.md (but with the proper date).

-Then in the body of the post, make sure you include the header (aka "front matter") like so:
+Then in the body of the post, make sure you include the header (aka "front matter") at the top (with layout/title)
-`
----
-layout: post
-title: template post
----
-`